Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights

 we obtain the following quantum Boltzmann equations

 Here we use identities:

-Here we ignore all derivative terms in Eq.~\eqref{eq:WignerTransformationId1}.
-We will justify this approximation in the below.
+We ignore all derivative terms in Eq.~\eqref{eq:WignerTransformationId1}.
+We will justify this approximation below.

 Note that $F_\phi(\mathcal{T},\omega_r)$ is determined only by $A_f(\mathcal{T},\Omega)$ and $F_f(\mathcal{T},\Omega)$ from Eq.~\eqref{eq:QBFphiEq}.
 Although the above quantum Boltzmann equations are much simpler than Kadanoff-Baym equations, it is still quite difficult to obtain the analytical solutions.
-Therefore instead of solving the full quantum Boltzmann equations, we use only Eq.~\eqref{eq:QBFphiEq} to discuss how the final temperature of $\phi$-boson depends on a form of the spectral function and the final temperature of the $f$-fermion phenomenologically.
-Since we assume the final state a long time after the quench, the assumption of ignoring all derivative terms can be justified.
+Therefore instead of solving the full quantum Boltzmann equations, we use only Eq.~\eqref{eq:QBFphiEq} to discuss how the final temperature of the $\phi$-boson depends on a form of the spectral function and the final temperature of the $f$-fermion phenomenologically.
+Since we assume that the final state is in equilibrium, the assumption of ignoring all derivative terms can be justified.

 Let us assume the temperature of the final state of $f$-fermion is given by $T_{1,f}$ then $F_f(\omega)=\tanh\Big(\frac{\omega}{2T_{1,f}}\Big)$.
 Additionally using the fact that $F_c(\omega)=\tanh\Big(\frac{\omega}{2 T_0}\Big)$, $A_c(\omega)\propto \theta(\Lambda-|\omega|)$ where $T_0$ is the temperature of the conduction bath, Eq.~\eqref{eq:QBFphiEq} is simplified into